buckii/we-the-people-wordpress/README.md

 ### Shortcodes

 The simplest way to get started is through WordPress shortcodes.
-The syntax is as easy as: `[petition id="123"]`.
+The syntax is as easy as: `[wtp-petition id="123"]`.

 Petitions IDs aren't especially easy to uncover from the We The People site so the We The People plugin includes a TinyMCE button to help you.
 Clicking the ["Insert We The People Petition" button](js/tinymce/insert-petition.png) will open an overlay that will let you search the We The People petitions by title to find your issue.

 ### Widget

+To add a We The People petition to a WordPress dynamic sidebar go to Appearance > Widgets and drag a "WTP Petition" widget into the desired sidebar.
+Like the TinyMCE button the widget allows you to search for your desired petition by title.

 ### `$we_the_people` global variable (advanced)